ld32/SmartSlurm/README.md

 # ssbatch
 ssbath was originally designed to run https://github.com/ENCODE-DCC/atac-seq-pipeline, so that users don't have to modify the original workflow and sbatch can automatially modify the partitions according user's local cluster partition settings.
 The script was later improved to have more features.
 ## ssbatch features:
-1) Auto adjust memory and run-time according to the input size based on statistics from earlier jobs
+1) Auto adjust memory and run-time according to statistics from earlier jobs
 2) Auto choose partition according to run-time request
 3) Auto re-run failed OOM (out of memory) and OOT (out of run-time) jobs
 4) Get good emails: by default Slurm emails only have a subject. ssbatch attaches the content of the sbatch script, the output and error log to email